bitcraft/pyscroll/README.md

 Introduction
 ============

-pyscroll is a generic module for making a fast scrolling image with PyGame.
+mason is a generic module for making a fast scrolling image with PyGame.
 It uses a lot of magic to get reasonable framerates out of PyGame.
 It only exists to draw a map.
 It doesn't load images or data, so you can use your own custom data structures, tile storage, ect.

-pyscroll is compatible with pytmx (https://github.com/bitcraft/pytmx), so you can use your Tiled maps.
+mason is compatible with pytmx (https://github.com/bitcraft/pytmx), so you can use your Tiled maps.
 It also has out-of-the-box support for PyGame Sprites.

 The included class, PygameGraphics, gives great framerates, supports layered